CamdenMarshall/osticket-prereqs/README.md

 Step one is to create the virtual machines and virtual network within Azure

-Step two is to download all material needed to install osTicket Begin with enabling or installing IIS (Internet Information Systems) in Windows During install process of this ensure these folders are checked (Screenshot the process here)
+Step two is to download all material needed to install osTicket Begin with enabling or installing IIS (Internet Information Systems) in Windows.
+During the install process of this ensure these folders are checked (Screenshot the process here)

 <h2>Download and Install PHP Manager</h2>